NanoComp/meep/doc/docs/Chunks_and_Symmetry.md

 covered by its parent `fields_chunk`, and not all `fields_chunks` have `dft_chunks` associated with them.

-## Chunking of a 2-dimensional geometry
+## Chunking of a 2d Geometry

-Our running example throughout this page will be a 2D geometry, of dimensions $(L_x, L_y)=(8,6)$, with PML layers of thickness 1 on all sides, discretized with 5 points per unit length to yield a 40 &times; 30 grid.
+Our running example throughout this page will be a 2d geometry, of dimensions $(L_x, L_y)=(8,6)$, with PML layers of thickness 1 on all sides, discretized with 5 points per unit length to yield a 40 &times; 30 grid.

-### Chunking in the single-processor case
+### Chunking in the Single-Processor Case

 In a single-processor run, `libmeep` subdivides this geometry into 9 chunks (click for larger image):

 <p align="center"> <a href="../images/Chunks_NP1.png"><img src="../images/Chunks_NP1.png" style='height: 100%; width: 100%; object-fit: contain'/></a></p>

-(The width of the 8 chunks around the perimeter is set by the PML thickness.)
+The width of the 8 chunks around the perimeter is set by the PML thickness.

-Note that the chunks are not of uniform sizes and that their *ordering* is somewhat arbitrary; in particular, consecutive chunks are not necessarily adjacent.
+Note that the chunks are not of uniform sizes and that their ordering is somewhat arbitrary.
+In particular, consecutive chunks are *not* necessarily adjacent.

-#### Some per-chunk statistics
+#### Chunk Statistics

 As noted above, each chunk is a contiguous region of space defined by a Cartesian product of intervals for each coordinate; to specify